moov-io/watchman/webui/README.md

 ## webui

-This project provides an interface to retrieve results from an OFAC service search endpoint.
+This project provides an interface to retrieve results from an Watchman service search endpoint.

 ### Available Scripts